nnbaocuong99/k8s-cluster/README.md

     - Create a folder, name it <ins>**KubeTools**</ins> and copy the `kubectl.exe` into it.
     - Open `C:\Users\%USERNAME%` and make a folder `.kube`

----

-# ❗️ part 2: install tools to interac, work with k8s.

-## ⚒ important and need to be install (for real)
 ### 1. update ur system:
 ```
 $ sudo apt-get update -y